Printable Timeline Worksheet

 2. Start with the "What Happened" column.
 For each of the 10 stages, write 2–3 sentences about what happened externally.
 Don't overthink it β€” just get the facts down.

 4. Choose your scene structures.
-In the rightmost column, note which of the 12 scene structures (from Chapters 6–7) fits each stage.
+Once both pages are filled, refer to Chapters 8–9 to pick which of the 12 scene structures fits each stage.

 5. Pin it up.
 Tape the completed worksheets above your desk.
 They're your roadmap for the entire memoir.